thomaspinckney3/cs4501/Project4.md

 to store the user's password for the lifetime of the session.
 This is considered poor security practice as it increases the risk that this information could be stolen.
-If a password was stolen, it could potentially lead to accounts at other sites being comproposed if the user has the same password accross sites.
-So intead, we store the passwords in the client only long enough to convert it into a authenticator which can only be used on this site and for a limited time.
+If a password was stolen, it could potentially lead to accounts at other sites being compromised if the user has the same password across sites.
+So instead, we store the passwords in the client only long enough to convert it into a authenticator which can only be used on this site and for a limited time.